kossakova/Credit_Risk_Analysis/README.md

 print(classification_report_imbalanced(y_test, y_pred))
 ```

-First, we used the oversampling RandomOverSampler and SMOTE algorithms, and then we used the undersampling ClusterCentroids algorithm.
+For our  first part of project we compare two oversampling algorithms  RandomOverSampler and SMOTE.
-Using these algorithms, you’ll resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+Using these algorithms, we resampled the dataset, viewed the count of the target classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

+Next, we tested an undersampling ClusterCentroids algorithms to determine which algorithm results in the best performance compared to the oversampling algorithms above.

-you’ll use a combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms from Deliverable 1.
-Using the SMOTEENN algorithm, you’ll resample the dataset, view the count of the target classes, train a logistic regression classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+In the second part of the project we twsted combinatorial approach of over- and undersampling with the SMOTEENN algorithm to determine if the results from the combinatorial approach are better at predicting credit risk than the resampling algorithms frompart tho above.
+Using the SMOTEENN algorithm, we resampled the dataset, viewed the count of the target classes, trained a logistic regression classifier, calculated the balanced accuracy score, generated a confusion matrix, and generated a classification report.

-Third, you’ll train and compare two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and evaluate each model.
-Using both algorithms, you’ll resample the dataset, view the count of the target classes, train the ensemble classifier, calculate the balanced accuracy score, generate a confusion matrix, and generate a classification report.
+In the final part of the project we trained and compared two different ensemble classifiers, BalancedRandomForestClassifier and EasyEnsembleClassifier, to predict credit risk and  to determine which algorithm results in the best performance .
+Using both algorithms, we resampled the dataset, viewed the count of the target classes, trained the ensemble classifier, calculateed the balanced accuracy score, generated a confusion matrix, and generated a classification report.

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.
 2. Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.